Days Sales in Accounts Receivable (AR): Formula & Meaning

 Accounts Receivable Days by Industry

-To help you better interpret your AR days we analysed the median AR Days of various industries in our State of B2B Payments in 2024 report, as seen below:
+To help you better interpret your AR days, we analysed the median AR Days of various industries in our State of B2B Payments report, as seen below:

 Now that you know where your company stands with your days in AR or DSO, you can focus on improving this number.